 - 1. Each pass must contain at least one (1) somersault.
-At least one (1) pass must contain two (2) somersaults.
-No more than two (2) passes may contain two (2) somersaults.
-At least one pass must contain a spotter Somersault. - 1.1 For not have a somersault in a pass, a deduction of 2.0 pt. will be taken on that pass. - 1.2 For not having a pass with two somersaults, a deduction of 2.0 will be taken on the last pass. - 1.3 For not having a pass with a spotter somersault, a 2.0 pt. deduction will be taken on the last pass. - 1.4 For not having one pass with two somersaults and not having one pass with a spotter somersault, a 4.0 pt. deduction (two separate 2.0 major deductions) will be taken on the last pass. - 2.
-If all three (3) passes have two (2) somersaults, a deduction of 2.0 pt. will be taken for exceeding pass maximums and a deduction of 3.0 pt. will be taken for exceeding level maximums.
-In addition, no difficulty will be given for the second somersault in the third pass. - 3.
-For exceeding the maximum 1.6 difficulty pass, a deduction of 2.0 pt. will be taken for exceeding pass maximums and a deduction of 3.0 pt. will be taken for exceeding level maximums.
-The difficulty will be awarded to the athlete if a legal skill at this level.

-4. For exceeding a 540E twist or a 360E rotation, the pass will be terminated at that point, a 2.0 pt. deduction will be taken for performing an illegal skill and a 3.0 pt. deduction will be taken for exceeding level maximums.
+At least one (1) pass must contain two (2) somersaults. - 1.1.
+For not have a somersault in a pass, a deduction of 2.0 pt. will be taken on that pass. - 1.2.
+For not having a pass with two somersaults, a deduction of 2.0 will be taken on the last pass. - 2.
+If all two (2) passes have two (2) somersaults, a deduction of 2.0 pt. will be taken for exceeding pass maximums and for exceeding level maximums. - 3.
+For exceeding the maximum 2.6 difficulty pass, a deduction of 2.0 pt. will be taken for exceeding pass maximums and for exceeding level maximums.
+The difficulty will be awarded to the athlete if a legal skill at this level. - 4.
+For exceeding a 540E twist or a 360E rotation, the pass will be terminated at that point, a 2.0 pt. deduction will be taken for performing an illegal skill for exceeding level maximums.
 In addition, the skill will not count and no difficulty will be given for the illegal skill.